-Monterey Apartments Maintenance Man 351 W. 114th St, CH
+Monterey Apartments Maintenance Man 351 W. 114th St, CH-61 Time: 30 minutes

 On the ground floor I knock on the door belonging to Marvin, the maintenance guy at the Monterey Apartments, but he can't tell me anything other than to confirm that Richard Thomsen has got long black greasy hair, and has had a guest with short brown hair staying with him recently.